-The information provided on the FAFSA or the Verification Worksheet states that you are married.
-The tax information submitted to our office indicates that you filed with a status of "Head of Household" or "Single".
-According to IRS regulations, if you are married, you generally are not able to use the "Head of Household" filing status.
-If you meet ALL of the following requirements you may be able to file as "Head of Household":
+The information you have provided on either your FAFSA or your Verification Worksheet states that you are married.
+The tax information you submitted to our office indicates that you or your spouse filed with a status of "Head of Household" or "Single".
+According to IRS regulations, if you are married, you or your spouse generally are not able to use the "Head of Household" filing status.
+If you or your spouse meet ALL of the following requirements either of you may be able to file as "Head of Household":